BobToninho/eslint.org/src/content/drafts/vue-rules-better-life.md

 ---
 layout: post
 title: Vue Uncategorized rules to have a better life
-teaser: "Some useful Uncategorized Vue rules that will make your daily life a little easier."
+# teaser: "Some useful Uncategorized Vue rules that will make your daily life a little easier."
+teaser: "The Vue ESLint plugin has several rules that are uncategorized and it turns out many will make your daily life a little easier."
 authors:
   - BobToninho
 categories: